Singapore Airlines taps investors for up to $10.5 billion amid coronavirus shock

 SINGAPORE (Reuters) - Singapore Airlines (SIA) (SIAL.SI) is tapping existing investors for up to S$15 billion ($10.48 billion) through the sale of shares and convertible bonds to offset the shock to its business from the coronavirus outbreak.

-The fund raising is being underwritten by the airline’s biggest investor, state-owned Temasek Holdings [TEM.UL], which owns about 55% of the group.
+The fundraising is being underwritten by the airline’s biggest investor, state-owned Temasek Holdings [TEM.UL], which owns about 55% of the group.

-“This is an exceptional time for the SIA Group,” SIA chairman Peter Seah said in a statement late on Thursday.
+“This is an exceptional time for the SIA Group,” SIA Chairman Peter Seah said in a statement late on Thursday.

 SIA’s shares went into a rare trading halt earlier in the day after plunging to their lowest in 22 years as investors feared the pandemic will have a deep impact on the company.